On the Applicability of the Geodesic Deviation Equation in General Relativity: Applicability of the Geodesic Deviation Equation

 for the precession of the perigee in the case of small eccentricities.
 For the second kind of an elliptically perturbed orbit that is described by Eq.\ \eqref{eq_mixedOrbit} we obtain according to Eq.\ \eqref{eq_mixedOrbitPrecession}

 The first term resembles the previous result for the perigee precession where the parameter $C_{(1)}$ was set equal to zero and we recover this result in the limit.
-The additional effect depends on the eccentricity.
-Up to linear order in $e$ and $M/a$ the result reads
+Up to linear order in $e$ and $m/a$ the result reads

 and depends on the eccentricity, whereas in the first case the result was independent of the perturbation parameters.